-Aasandha Private Limited (the "Company") is a limited liability company incorporated and domiciled in the Republic of Maldives as a Private Limited Liability Company since 21 December 2011 under the Companies' Act No. 10 of 1996 with its registered office at Fen building, 3rd floor, Ameenee Magu, Male', Republic of Maldives.
+Aasandha Private Limited (the "Company") is a limited liability company incorporated and domiciled in the Republic of Maldives since 21 December 2011 under the Companies' Act No. 10 of 1996 with its registered office at Fen building, 3rd floor, Ameenee Magu, Male', Republic of Maldives.
 The Company commenced its operations with effect from 1 January 2012.